justaslaz/interview-spa-ratepunk/README.md

 ## Functionality Implemented

-- Responsive design: using SASS, custom debounce hook, etc.
+- Responsive design: using SCSS, custom debounce hook, etc.
 - Success/error messages depending if email typed is correct and/or input is not empty: using React Hook Form, Zod.
 - Saving only the last entered email using JSONBIN (https://jsonbin.io/) and NextJS API routes.